thejawn/connectivitytest/README.md

 I know, nothing is commented, I should read the Pragmatic Programmer again.

+You can run the client on as many computers as you'd like, and the server will automatically pick them up, and log them separately.
+It will also create an 'others' average, for how often the other computers disconnect.

 This is my first GitHub Entry... good luck